Pay Corporation Tax if you’re a large company

 - your payment is too high

-Any interest paid will be worked out from the later of the first instalment date or the point where an overpayment arises.
+Any interest paid will be worked out from the later of the first instalment date or when an overpayment occurs.

 The interest paid by HMRC is taxable for Corporation Tax purposes.
 This interest is only worked out and charged retrospectively, once the liability for the period is established, normally when you submit your Company Tax Return.

 The rate for this interest is different from the rate of interest charged on late payments and underpayments.
-This interest is called credit interest by HMRC.
+HMRC calls this interest ‘credit interest’.

-A company with no ring fence liability has an accounting period from 1 January to 31 December.
+Example — no ring fence liability and an accounting period from 1 January to 31 December

-It reviews the estimate of its final liability at regular intervals and, when appropriate, adjusts its instalment payments (or, if necessary, makes top-up payments) to minimise any interest charge.
-It sends its Company Tax Return showing a final tax liability of £120 million.
+The company reviews the estimate of its final liability at regular intervals and, when appropriate, adjusts its instalment payments (or, if necessary, makes top-up payments) to minimise any interest charge.
+It sends a Company Tax Return showing a final tax liability of £120 million.

 Company’s estimate of its liability | Payments made based on estimated figures (with date payment made) | Actual liability based on final liability | Date due |